 Our customers have many applications with chemical reactions that are conducted at high pressures.
 These applications frequently require precise gas dosing.
-You can replace organic solvents with more effective alternatives, like liquified gases.
+You can replace organic solvents with more effective alternatives, like liquefied gases.

 What is Liquefied Gas?

-There are obstacles when using liquified gas, such as difficulty in handling these liquid/gas substances and lack of dosing precision.
+There are obstacles when using liquefied gas, such as difficulty in handling these liquid/gas substances and lack of dosing precision.
 Bronkhorst has taken note of these obstacles and worked on a solution.

-The liquified gases need to be dosed in the liquefied state for the application which operates at high pressure.
-To provide accurate dosing of these gases the process conditions must be precise so that the liquid gas will not be outgassed.
+The liquefied gases need to be dosed in the liquefied state for the application which operates at high pressure.
+To provide accurate dosing of these gases the process conditions must be precise so that the liquid gas will not be out gassed.

 - Dosing at high pressures

 - Accurate measurement of dosed liquid with low flows

 Our partners at Bronkhorst engineered a solution carefully considering the requirements of the application.
 The process solution for this dosing application consists of a WADose HP Lite pump with an attached heat exchanger, combined with a Bronkhorst Coriolis Mass Flow and an EL-PRESS pressure meter.
 The heat exchanger cools the pump to below freezing temperature to stimulate liquid forming and prevent outgassing.
 This provides steady pressure and prevents an unsteady liquid flow when dosing chemical compounds.